fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 ```c++
 T *HDot(T **xt, T *H)
 ```
-Multidimensional dot (inner) product: compute the inner product obtained by summing the products of the likelihood and the vectors **$xt[i], i=0,...,N_f-1$**, along leading dimension of the likelihood and the epistemic value.
+Multidimensional dot (inner) product: compute the inner product obtained by summing the products of the likelihood and the vectors **$xt[i], i=0,...,N_f-1$**, along the leading dimension of the likelihood and the epistemic value.
 Return an array.

 **Parameters**
 - `xt` array of vectors